Customer-managed Cloud KMS keys

 Protect query results with a Cloud KMS key

-By default, query results are stored in a temporary table encrypted with a Google-managed key.
+By default, query results are stored in a temporary table encrypted with a Google-owned and Google-managed key.
+If the project already has a default key, the key is applied to the temporary (default) query results table.
 To use a Cloud KMS key to encrypt your query results instead, select one of the following options:

 Console